mingshi2807/GridCodeManager/README.md

 ```
 Then, the binary file shall be this path : `/build/bin/`

-ps : we will improve this build procedure by env. variable in yaml file of our CI pipeline gitlab env.
+ps : we will improve this build procedure by env. variables in yaml file of our CI pipeline gitlab env.

 # Documentations

-### Functional AC V2C EVSE SUC sequence guideline
+### Functional AC V2G EVSE SUC sequence guideline
 ![SUC sequence](doc/SUC_AC_V2G_EVSE_Grid_Support.png)